monarc-project/stats-service/docs/blueprints.rst

 Available blueprints
 ====================

-The views of application are structured in several blueprints.
+The views of the application are structured in several blueprints.

 Blueprints can be enabled or disabled via the configuration variable ``ACTIVE_BLUEPRINTS``.
 Example: